wscales10/risk-of-rain-2-mods/MusicMod/Ror2Mod2/README.md

-# Spotify Integration
+# Context Reporting Mod

-Spotify Integration for Risk of Rain 2
+Context Reporting mod for Risk of Rain 2